MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-custom-configuration-items-for-windows-desktop-and-server-computers-managed-with-the-client.md

                 > [!NOTE]
                 >  If you specify a file or folder name and use wildcards, this combination might produce a high numbers of results and could result in high resource use on the client computer and high network traffic when reporting results to Configuration Manager.

-            -   **Include subfolders** – Enable this option if you also want to search any subfolders under the specified path.
+            -   **Include subfolders** â€“ Enable this option if you also want to search any subfolders under the specified path.

             -   **This file or folder is associated with a 64-bit application** - If enabled, only 64-bit file locations (such as *%ProgramFiles%*) will be checked on 64-bit computers.
 If this option is not enabled, both 32-bit (such as *%ProgramFiles(x86)%*) and 64-bit locations will be checked.